By-Laws of the State Board of Education

 - State definitions of “adequate yearly progress” and “proficiency” that will be applied consistently to all local education agencies;

-- State definition and standards for “highly qualified teachers,” pursuant to the No Child Left Behind Act of 2001;
+- State definition and standards for “highly qualified teachers,” pursuant to the Every Student Succeeds Act;

 - Standards for accreditation and certification of teacher preparation programs of colleges and universities;

-- The state accountability plan for the District of Columbia developed by the Chief State School Officer, pursuant to the No Child Left Behind Act of 2001 ensuring that: (A) the plan includes a single statewide accountability system that will ensure all local education agencies make adequate yearly progress; and (B) the statewide accountability system included in the plan is based on academic standards, academic assessments, a standardized system of accountability across all local education agencies, and a system of sanctions and rewards that will be used to hold local education agencies accountable for student achievement;
+- The state accountability plan for the District of Columbia developed by the Chief State School Officer, pursuant to the Every Student Succeeds Act ensuring that: (A) the plan includes a single statewide accountability system that establishes ambitious long-term student achievement goals, which include measurements of interim progress toward meeting those goal; and (B) the statewide accountability system included in the plan is based on, but is not limited to, challenging state academic standards, academic assessments, and a standardized system of accountability across all local education agencies;

 - State policies for parental involvement;